Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates short URLs for multiple URLs in a batch, which distinguishes it from the likely single-URL sibling 'shorturl_create'.
+The description clearly states the tool creates short URLs for multiple long URLs in a single batch, which distinguishes it from the sibling tool shorturl_create that likely handles a single URL.
+The verb 'Create' and resource 'short URLs' are specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.